By: Author John Cunningham. Published: 2019/01/14 at 4:03 pm

 Remove & Clean Carburetor

-Only basic tools are needed, but a can of carburetor cleaner make life a whole lot easier.
-In the workshop I use WD40 cleaner, check it out on “Small engine repair tools” page.
-A container for nuts and bolts, some rags, and take lots of pictures to help you remember where levers, gaskets and springs go.
+Only basic tools are needed, but a can of carburetor cleaner makes life a whole lot easier.
+In the workshop, I use WD40 cleaner; check it out on “Small engine repair tools” page.
+A container for nuts and bolts, some rags, and take lots of pictures to help you remember where levers, gaskets, and springs go.

-Remove – Remove air filter and engine plastic cover.
+Remove – Remove the air filter and engine plastic cover.

-Turn off gas and remove fuel line.
-If you don’t have a gas tap use a grips to gently squeeze the line.
+Turn off the gas and remove the fuel line.
+If you don’t have a gas tap, use grips to gently squeeze the line.

 Remove gas line

-Remove – Unplug solenoid valve and remove both carburetor bolts.
+Remove – Unplug the solenoid valve and remove both carburetor bolts.

 Remove carburetor fasteners

-Remove – Remove the float by sliding the pin out and removing the needle.
-When worn the needle seal turns pink.
-Carburetor kits will include new bowl gaskets and needle seal.
+Remove – Remove the float by sliding the pinout and removing the needle.
+When worn, the needle seal turns pink.
+Carburetor kits will include new bowl gaskets and needle seals.

-Remove – When removing the fuel/air mix screw, count how many turns it takes to remove, and refit to the same number.
+Remove – When removing the fuel/air mix screw, count how many turns it takes to remove it and refit to the same number.

 Remove – Remove the main jet with a flat screwdriver.
 Jets are made from brass which is a soft metal and will damage easily.
 Be sure the screwdriver is a good fit.

-Remove – The dirt collects in the emulsion tube, it houses small port holes which fuel flows through.
+Remove – The dirt collects in the emulsion tube; it houses small portholes through which fuel flows.

 Check – The bowl gasket may be distorted or perished.
 Over-tightening or pinching will cause it to leak.
 To avoid damage, lube o ring on reassembly.

-OEM – A new carburetor makes a bit difference, cleaning won’t guarantee it runs sweet.
-So, if cleaning doesn’t work out, go ahead and treat you mower to a new carb.
+OEM – A new carburetor makes a bit of difference; cleaning won’t guarantee it runs sweet.
+So, if cleaning doesn’t work out, go ahead and treat your mower to a new carb.

-Finally – When rebuilding, replace gas filter.
-Clean your gas can and fill with fresh gas.
-If your storing the mower for periods longer than a month, use a gas stabilizer.
+Finally – When rebuilding, replace the gas filter.
+Clean your gas can and fill it with fresh gas.
+If you’re storing the mower for periods longer than a month, use a gas stabilizer.
 It will prevent gumming.

 - No staring